 Through the keynote presentation and the (optional) pre-conference workshop, Leticia explores the concepts of oppression and privilege, and shows us how to develop the skills that can promote social justice for ourselves, our organizations, and our communities.

-Leticia Nieto, Psy.D., LMFT has been an active poet, dramatist, and performer since 1978.
+Leticia Nieto, has been an active poet, dramatist, and performer since 1978.
 She has been a psychotherapist and trainer in anti-oppression and expressive techniques including psychodrama, playback theatre, and theatre of the oppressed since 1980.
 For her work in the Master of Arts in Counseling Psychology Program at Saint Martin’s University, Leticia was named Outstanding Faculty of the Year in 2005.
 She is also a member of the faculty of the European School of Classical Psychodrama in Mexico.
 Leticia holds a doctor of psychology degree and is a licensed marriage and family therapist.

 What is the change you are facing?
 How are you preparing to make it true?
 Each one of us - no matter our place of positional authority or privilege - faces a personal change imperative.
 What will it take to define your change?
 What’s the first step?
 Who are your allies and mentors?
 What are the challenges?

-Join this session to engage in conversation with Minnesota’s Lieutenant Governor, Peggy Flanagan (invited), as she talks about her own successes and challenges to impact change through her experiences of building coalitions and advocating for children and families.
+Join this session to engage in conversation with Minnesota’s Lieutenant Governor, Peggy Flanagan, as she talks about her own successes and challenges to impact change through her experiences of building coalitions and advocating for children and families.
 During the conversation we will talk with the Lt.
 Governor and hear from other Minnesota leaders who have faced a change with grace and conviction.
 And share your own change story.